mongodb-university/realm-template-apps/other/web-js/generated/prod-mql/README.rst

 - Create, check off, and delete to-do items

-The client allows you to connect using Realm's `remote MongoDB queries <https://mongodb.com/docs/realm/web/mongodb/>`_.
+The client connects to Atlas App Services using `Remote MongoDB Queries <https://mongodb.com/docs/realm/web/mongodb/>`_ from the Realm SDK.

 Set Up and Run the App
 ----------------------